Rules of the Ohio Senate

 Rule 19.
 (Appointment of.)

-(a) At as early a date as practicable after the organization of the Senate,
+At as early a date as practicable after the organization of the Senate, the President of

-subcommittees.
-The President may appoint senators who are not members of a standing committee to a standing subcommittee
+those committees and subcommittees.
+The President may appoint senators who are not members of a standing committee to a standing

-(b) The President, by message, may make temporary appointments to standing committees and subcommittees.
+(b) The President, by message, may make temporary appointments to standing and select committees and subcommittees.

 (d) The Minority Leader of the Senate may recommend minority party members for each committee.